kerinb/CS4400-Distributed-File-Server---Internet-Applcations/README.md

 ### Caching ###
 Each client has its own cache implemented as a caching object.
 The cache is implemented using Least Recently Used policy, where each file is stored with a time-date stamp, and the file that was accessed least recently is evicted.
 Everytime a file is read from a file server, it is added to the cache, with its time date stamp.
+The cache can store currently 3 files simply for the point of illustration, to increase the number of files that the cache can store, simply increase the size of MAX_SIZE_OF_CACHE.